 Don’t know where to eat in the Jewish Ghetto?
 Check out our recommendations below!

 I bet you are wondering how and where you can try all of these delectable dishes, aren’t you?
 With many well reviewed restaurants, cafés, and bakeries surrounding the Jewish Ghetto, it can be difficult to choose.
-A few of our favorites places include Nonna Betta, La Taverna del Ghetto, and Sughetto– if you are looking to have a longer sit-down meal that is.
+A few of our favorite places include Nonna Betta, La Taverna del Ghetto, and Sughetto– if you are looking to have a longer sit-down meal that is.

 See the Jewish Ghetto & More of Italy on a Tour With Us!

 Our Tastes of Rome Food Tour begins in the Jewish Ghetto as our expert guides explain the history behind the fascinating district

 There is no better way to get to know a city than by eating your way through it!
 On our Tastes of Rome food Tour, your culinary exploration will begin in the heart of the Jewish Ghetto where you will try out the traditional cuisine with a local guide.
 Additionally, you can discover the most beautiful neighbourhoods nearby with our Rome guided tours.
 The tour will then take you around the historic center of the city as you stop at authentic eateries to try a wide variety of typical Roman dishes and beverages.
 By the end of the evening, you’ll leave feeling like you have experienced a true taste of Rome!